Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 <neovim-extra-settings>
 === Configuring Language Server
 <neovim-configuring-language-server>
-To configure language server, you can edit the `opts.servers.tinymist.settings`.
-For example, if you want to export PDF on typing and output files in `$root_dir/target` directory:
+To configure the language server, you can edit the `opts.servers.tinymist.settings`.
+For example, if you want to export to PDF on typing and output files in `$root_dir/target` directory:

 ```lua
 return {